 What is a Contested Custody?

-You and your former spouse must discuss how child custody works in your divorce.
+You and your former spouse must discuss how child custody will work in your divorce.
 But if you cannot agree on the best child custody terms (or if one spouse believes they have more right to child custody), it could be grounds for a contested divorce.

 How is the Contested Custody Decided?

-The most important thing you must know when you enter a contested custody battle is how the custody is determined.
+The most important thing you must be aware of when you enter a contested custody battle is how the custody is determined.
 First, children who are aged 14 and above have the option to choose which parent they want to live with.
-While the judge can still make the final decision, the child’s selection can be a factor in deciding the child custody in a contested divorce.
-The judge will always defer to the child’s wishes, but since each divorce situation is unique, they must consider other factors in the decision.
-The goal of the judge is to preserve the child’s best interest.
+While the judge still makes the final decision, the child’s selection can be a factor in deciding the child custody in a contested divorce.
+The judge will always defer to the child’s wishes, but since each divorce situation is unique, they have to consider other factors in the decision.
+The goal of the judge is to preserve the child’s best interests.

 Another reason why the court will step in (even if there is a child custody selection in effect) is to promote a healthy relationship for the child with both parents.
 Therefore, the ideal scenario for the court is to ensure that both parents can have equal time with the child or an equal parenting schedule.
 The court would never limit the parenting time for one of the parties except when the following scenarios apply:

-- If one of the parents’ work schedules prevents frequent visitation
+- If one of the parent’s work schedule prevents frequent visitation.

 Given the above conditions, the court will decide who wins the contested custody battle based on which parent can demonstrate their ability to support and care for the child while ensuring their safety.
 Each parent will undergo an interview with the judge to assess their capability to provide for the child.
 They will assess the following factors when making the decision: